Change Management

 Optional:

 Select the status marker to see the source mapping details for each report.
-On items that aren’t a complete match, click Remap sheets to map the report to the correct sheets.
+On items that aren’t a complete match, select Remap sheets to map the report to the correct sheets.

 3. Select Apply to update all the project reports.

 When you need to make changes, make changes directly to the report template.
-This is the most reliable method for ensuring the report will match your projects, even if you change the report's name.
-The reports in the project are direct children of the report template in the Blueprint Source Folder.
+This is the most reliable method for ensuring the report matches your projects, even if you change the report's name.
+The reports in the project are direct children of the report template in the blueprint source folder.
 Control Center easily identifies them as such and makes the changes.

-Global Updates for reports does not currently update widgets with the sheet summary.
+Global Updates for reports doesn't currently update widgets with the sheet summary.

 Some projects have manually changed their reports.
 Will these changes be lost?

 I renamed the report in my project.
-Will Global Updates still find it and update it?
+Can Global Updates still find it and update it?

 Yes.

 I manually added a report and renamed it to match.
-Will Global Updates recognize it?
+Can Global Updates recognize it?

 No. Global Updates only recognizes reports and sheets created through Control Center.

 I deleted the report.
-Will Global Updates add it back?
+Can Global Updates add it back?

 Yes.
-Unlike earlier Global Updates, you will see all projects created from the Blueprint.
+Unlike earlier Global Updates, you can see all projects created from the blueprint.

 Can I run the Global Update again?